fteodoro803/melbourne-pt-widget/README.md

 ### To-Do
 - Priority:
-  - Trams based on Location, and Direction
+  - Make a function to get Departures and save it to Class, and handle null cases in each display/screen
   - Selecting 1 form of PTV and getting information on that to Widget:
     1. Big Widget (saving a stop)
        1. ![tram_sample_screen.jpg](images%2Ftram_sample_screen.jpg)